BattleTech Record Sheets: Reception

 In the May 1996 edition of Arcane (Issue 6), Jim Swallow was ambivalent about the record sheets, pointing out that "The cover art is nice, but these are nothing to get excited about - they're books of record sheets.
 You can get exactly the same thing in a few minutes with the basic rules, a pencil and a copy of the relevant BattleTech Technical Readout."
 Swallow gave the sheets a below average rating of 4 out of 10.

-In the June 1996 edition of Dragon (Issue 230), Rick Swan thought that because the sheets covered so many different vehicles, "this may be the bext value in the history of the hobby!"
+In the June 1996 edition of Dragon (Issue 230), Rick Swan thought that because the sheets covered so many different vehicles, "this may be the best value in the history of the hobby!"

+The German game magazine Envoyer noted, "If you have always found filling out data sheets to be an unpleasant chore, this volume can help you.
+With over 200 pages, you will find ready-made data sheets for most of the models."

+The Australian game magazine Australian Realms noted, "The books include some of the major variants and feature game information for weapons and equipment on each sheet ...
+Very useful for Battletech commanders everywhere."